JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 As mentioned at the start of the chapter, the results of the classification should be sent back to the R server, but for now, we shall content ourselves with logging it in the console.

-Running the application and opening the console already gives us encouraging results!
+Running the application and opening the console (Figure \@ref(fig:shiny-complete-classify-console)) already gives us encouraging results!
 The classifier gives "flamingo" the greatest confidence (albeit at `0.48`).

 <div class="figure" style="text-align: center">
 <img src="images/shiny-complete-classify-console.png" alt="Results logged to the console" width="100%" />